MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

 #### Incorrect sign-in account

-If your project builds successfully, and you see an error similar to the following during token acquisition sign-in, you'll need to specify a different account:
+If your project builds successfully, but you see an error similar to the following during token acquisition sign-in, you'll need to specify a different account:

 *AADSTS50020: User account 'user@domain.com' from identity provider 'https://sts.windows.net/72f988bf-86f1-41af-91ab-2d7cd011db47/' does not exist in tenant 'Organization name' and cannot access the application '0edbblll-8773-44de-b87c-b8c6276d41eb' in that tenant.*

-When you sign in, you need to use an account from the same tenant where your Azure AD application registration resides.
+Rerun the PowerShell script, but be sure to use an account from the same tenant where your Azure AD application registration resides.

 #### Bad access token

-If your project builds successfully, but you see output similar to the following, you most likely have an invalid or expired token in your `AcquireOAuth2Token()` method.
+If your project builds successfully, but you see output similar to the following in the console output, you most likely have an invalid or expired token in your `AcquireOAuth2Token()` method.
 Go back to [Update the token acquisition logic](#update-the-token-acquisition-logic) and regenerate the access token, update `AcquireOAuth2Token()` again, and rebuild/retest.

 ```cmd
 An exception occurred... is the access token incorrect/expired?